 #4 Make sure you are getting enough Vitamin C and CoQ10 (as Ubiquinol) - both are powerful antioxidants against tissue damage and support collagen synthesis, important to gum health and strength.
 Choose natural vitamin C from Camu Camu and/or Amla - avoid synthetic versions, ascorbic and citric acid.
 Ubiquinol is typically better absorbed than CoQ10 - a liposomal version is superior since it is a fat-soluble nutrient.

 #5 Take Mineral supplements.
-Minerals are deficient in our soil (except for calcium) so it is not available in our food, except marine based foods like seaweed.
+Minerals are deficient in our soil (except for calcium) so it is not available in much of our food (unless it is grown biodynamically or regeneratively), except marine-based foods like seaweed and some herbs (horsetail).
 Magnesium (chloride) and Trace minerals (plant based, like Akamai Fulvic Mineral Complex) are essential.
 Keep in mind, Calcium, which is important for healthy teeth and bones (along with Phosphorous and Potassium), is dependent on Magnesium to function properly in the body- most people are deficient in Magnesium which can lead to excess Calcium which is associated with many illnesses.

 These Cell Salts are beneficial (Hyland's brand is good):

 Calcium Phos 6X - bone health, gives solidity to bones and assists in building strong teeth